prajaktaborse1234/synthmerge/README.md

 **Accuracy (stripped)** compresses all whitespaces and newlines into a single space (i.e. C/C++/Rust/JavaScript equivalence).

-The probability that at least one of the three differnt PatchPal beams is exact (not ignoring  whitespace differences) is: 66.33% + 11.25% + 2.92% = 80.5%.
 This measurement used only new test data never exposed to the model during the fine tuning process.

 ```
 Model: Claude Sonnet 4.0 (default)